Skip to main contentLink to External Link Policy

 What Do We Know About Safety?

-- Bilberry leaves may be unsafe when taken orally (by mouth) in high doses or for long periods of time.
+• Bilberry leaves may be unsafe when consumed in high doses or for long periods of time.

-- Little is known about whether it’s safe to use bilberry during pregnancy or while breastfeeding.
-(Consuming amounts typically found in foods is considered safe.)
+• Little is known about whether it is safe to use bilberry in amounts greater than those found in foods during pregnancy or while breastfeeding.

 Keep in Mind